HemoCell Getting Started

 Setting up HemoCell from source

-Requirements for compiling and/or running HemoCell from source:
+The following packages are requirements for compiling and/or running HemoCell from source.

 GCC